Journey Through Coorg’s Most Unforgettable Destinations

-- June 9, 2025
+- July 15, 2025

 - Blog

 Looking to slow down, breathe in the mountain air, and reconnect with nature?
-Then the waterfalls of Coorg are waiting.
+Then the best waterfalls of Coorg are waiting.

 Abbey Falls is a dramatic 70-foot plunge of the River Kaveri, set in a lush private coffee estate near Madikeri.
 Surrounded by dense greenery, pepper vines, and the earthy scent of coffee, the falls thunder into a rocky gorge, especially vibrant during monsoon.
 A hanging bridge built across from the waterfall gives visitors a panoramic view, with mist rising from the cascade creating an ethereal atmosphere.